AISSIST is awarded Best Agentic AI for Business from CIOReview.

 The bottom line

 A full replacement for Decagon — markedly more cost-efficient, transparent, and fast to stand up.
-Decagon leads on enterprise ops tooling and scale; for mid-market teams, aissist delivers the same core outcomes without the enterprise weight.
+Decagon leads on enterprise scale and compliance depth; for mid-market teams, aissist delivers the same core outcomes without the enterprise weight.

 Comparison reflects publicly available information as of June 2026.
 Decagon's ~$4.5B valuation and $250M Series D (January 2026), its enterprise customer base, its Agent Operating Procedures and operator tooling, and its per-conversation / per-resolution pricing approach are drawn from vendor and press sources; Decagon does not publish list pricing.
 Resolution and deflection figures are vendor-stated and use differing definitions — always validate with a pilot on your own ticket data.